Cynth3tik/awesome/README.md

 *   [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) - Port of Facebook's LLaMA model in C/C++

 *   [obsproject/obs-studio](https://github.com/obsproject/obs-studio) - OBS Studio - Free and open source software for live streaming and screen recording

-## Rust

-*   [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an AI application database.
-Download open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only SQL.

-*   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.

-*   [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.

-*   [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## Mustache